- What is data analysis

-Please note: to enable the parameter that allows you to export queries from the Google Search Console, you need to tick the necessary checkbox in the ‘Google Analytics and Search Console‘ settings tab.
+Please note: to enable the parameter to export queries from the Google Search Console, tick the necessary checkbox in the ‘Google Analytics and Search Console‘ settings tab.

-Getting data from Google Analytics, Search Console, and Yandex.Metrics services, and exporting queries from Search Console is possible only if you have accessed sites in these services.
+Getting data from Google Analytics and Search Console services and exporting queries from Search Console is possible only if you have accessed sites in these services.

-Learn more how to connect your Google and Yandex accounts in Netpeak Spider in the ‘Getting data from services‘ section.
+Learn more about connecting your Google accounts in Netpeak Spider in the ‘Getting data from services‘ section.

 3. Stopping data analysis

-Once the crawling is completed you can cancel data analysis hitting the ‘Cancel‘ button in the pop-up window.
-All proceeded data will be saved and you can always run data analysis manually (e.g. for recalculation of internal PageRank when you delete some part of results).
+Once the crawling is completed, you can cancel data analysis by hitting the ‘Cancel‘ button in the pop-up window.
+All proceeded data will be saved, and you can always run data analysis manually (e.g. for recalculation of internal PageRank when you delete some part of the results).

 4. Manual start of data analysis